Are you 25?

 - Am I a loser for not acting my age?

-- Why is everyone around me getting married and kids?
+- Why is everyone around me getting married and having kids?

 - Why am I behind everyone else when it comes to responsibility?